sbutakov/go-rbac/README.md

 ## Access level

 The access mask manages access control.
 Mask is presented as an unsigned 8-bit value.
-There are a few access levels ordered by privilege levels, e.g., the most significant access level `AccessDelete` inherits the lower access levels' access level.
+There are a few access levels ordered by privilege levels, e.g., the most significant access level `AccessDelete` inherits the lower access level.

 The following is a list of access levels: